Vinit2401/Mutate_Multi-FASTA/README.md

 ## Input Files

-1. **influenza.fasta.gz**: This file contains the original multi-FASTA sequence of the influenza virus.
+1. **influenza.fna.gz**: This file contains the original multi-FASTA sequence of the influenza virus.
 To download this file, please visit the [NCBI link](https://ftp.ncbi.nlm.nih.gov/genomes/INFLUENZA/).

 2. **bed_file.bed**: This BED file contains the regions to be mutated in the FASTA file.
 It should be available in the current working directory.